Want to learn how to make these beautiful Coffee Filter Snowflakes?

 - When you open your snowflakes, they can have a lot of creases.
 To make them lie flat, let them rest a couple of minutes under a heavy book.
 Or, iron them in between parchment paper.

 - If your kids feel extra creative, let them add glitter and embellishments onto your snowflakes.

-- You can hang your colorful snowflakes in a window using tape.
+- You can hang your colorful snowflakes in a window using double sided tape.
 They make wonderful winter suncatchers!